cjquines/just-one/README.md

 ## todo

-- style no clue differently
 - add more metadata i guess
 - allow clue resubmission (send clues to writer)
 - next round should be harder to press accidentally
 - score?? maybe??
 - add more metadata to websocket emits? (should check if emitter still in game, at least)
-- "i'm about to read guessing as a clue"
 - guess should be visible at the end
 - button for asking people to guess again
 - reconnecting as the guesser should not trigger next round